md2026/Atlanta-homelessness-hotspots/README.md

 ## Presentation

 * The final presentation slides (`DataVis-2.pdf`) are included in the repository root.
-(Adjust this if you decide not to include it or link it elsewhere).